Pakistan Steel lays off 4,544 employees

 KARACHI: Pakistan Steel Mill (PSM) sacked 4,544 of employees, including the Divisional and Assistant Managers, PSM spokesperson confirmed on Friday.

+the current plan to rehabilitate Pakistan Steel Mills will cause further damage.

-Earlier this month, Minister for Industries and Production Hammad Azhar said that the government had decided to privatise the PSM as it had become a burden on the national exchequer.
+Earlier this month, Minister for Industries and Production Hammad Azhar said that the government had decided to privatise the Pakistan Steel Mill as it had become a burden on the national exchequer.